Clinical Medical Assistant Certification Program

 one of the following:

-- NAHCEU Medical Assistant Clinical Specialization Undergraduate Certification
+- NAHCEU Medical Assistant Clinical Specialist Undergraduate Certification

 - Be confirmed as a graduate of a recognized Medical Assistant Program or School.